eccelerators/SimStm/README.rst

  seed $svar
  seed 10

-Set the internal start value for the random number generator.
+The ``seed`` instruction sets the internal start value for the random number generator.

 Debug
 ~~~~~